JenA-ro/landing-page/README.md

-A website for the Odin Project.
+A website for the Odin Project. although not polished.